PM Modi arrives in Italy for the G20 summit - ExBulletin

 PM Modi arrives in Italy for the G20 summit

-Prime Minister Narendra Modi arrived here in Italy to participate in the G20 summit on Friday where he will join other leaders in discussions on the global economic and health recovery after Covid-19, sustainable development and climate change.
+Prime Minister Narendra Modi arrived in Italy on Friday to participate in the G20 Summit where he will join other leaders in discussions on the global economic and health recovery after COVID-19, sustainable development and climate change.

 Landed in Rome to participate in the @ g20org Summit, an important forum for deliberating on major global issues.
 I am also looking forward to other programs thanks to this visit to Rome, Modi said on Twitter shortly after arriving here.